freon4dsl/Freon-documentation/docu-content/020_Tutorial/040_More_Fun_with_Projections/+page.md

 ## Creating Tables

-Let's create another editor definition for the _Flow_ model unit, one that displays the list of _PageTransitions_ in the _FlowRule_ as a table.
+Let's create a second editor definition for the _Flow_ model unit, one that displays the list of _PageTransitions_ in the _FlowRule_ as a table.
 We are going to name this editor definition `rules_as_table`.
 It goes into the file `edu-flow-table.edit`.